Orkes Conductor Glossary

 Agentic Workflow

 A multi-step, dynamic process that orchestrates multiple services, tasks, AI agents, and even humans-in-the-loop within a dynamic control graph.
-Unlike a typical workflow, an agentic workflow involves an LLM that dynamically chooses execution paths at runtime.
+Unlike a typical workflow, an agentic workflow in Conductor involves an LLM that dynamically chooses execution paths at runtime.

 An agentic workflow is flexible and can be used for many scenarios: